bonsaibauer/CSM.TmpeSync/README.md

 * To compile against the real game assemblies:
   * Cities: Skylines must be installed locally (Steam or GOG).
 The DLLs from `Cities_Data/Managed` are required.
   * [CitiesHarmony](https://steamcommunity.com/workshop/filedetails/?id=2040656402) (Workshop 2040656402) must be installed so that `CitiesHarmony.Harmony.dll` is available.
-  * The CSM main project is built automatically through the submodule.
-If you skip the CSM build step, ensure that `CSM.API.dll` is available either from the submodule (`submodules/CSM/`) or inside a local `lib/` folder.
+  * The CSM main project is built automatically through the CSM subtree.
+If you skip the CSM build step, ensure that `CSM.API.dll` is available either from the subtree (`submodules/CSM/`) or inside a local `lib/` folder.
   * Optional: TM:PE should be installed when you reference `TrafficManager.dll` directly.

 > ⚠️ Do not add proprietary game DLLs to the repository.
 Reference the files from your local installation instead.